Verdict in Singapore: U.S. engineer Shane Todd killed himself

-SINGAPORE (Reuters) - American engineer Shane Todd committed suicide in Singapore last year, a coroner’s inquiry in the city-state concluded on Monday, a verdict at odds with his family’s belief that he was murdered because of his work.
+SINGAPORE, July 8 (Reuters) - American engineer Shane Todd committed suicide in Singapore last year, a coroner’s inquiry in the city-state concluded on Monday, in a verdict at odds with his family’s belief that he was murdered because of his work.

-The case had threatened to become a diplomatic issue as Senator Max Baucus, who represents Todd’s home state of Montana, had pressed for more U.S. involvement in the investigation.
+The case had threatened to become an issue between Singapore and the United States as Senator Max Baucus, who represents Todd’s home state of Montana, had pressed for more American involvement in the investigation.

-After the verdict, the U.S. embassy in Singapore said: “The inquiry into Dr. Todd’s death was comprehensive, fair and transparent”.
-The statement expressed “heartfelt sympathy” to his family, friends and colleagues.

-Todd, 31, died of “asphyxia by hanging” and there was “no foul play involved in the deceased’s death,” said the summary of the findings by District Judge Chay Yuen Fatt, issued after two weeks of testimony by dozens of witnesses in May.
-Singapore law requires an inquiry into any death not resulting from illness.
+Todd died of “asphyxia by hanging” and there was “no foul play involved in the deceased’s death,” said the summary of the findings by District Judge Chay Yuen Fatt, following two weeks of testimony by dozens of witnesses in May.

-Singapore sees the case as closed but will be open to the Todds “if they want to talk to us, if they want to come over and look at things again”, K. Shanmugam, the foreign minister and law minister, told Reuters.

-“This is not a case like a civil litigation where one side wins and one side loses.
-It is a sad situation.”
+Singapore law requires a coroner’s inquiry for deaths that are not a result of illness.

 Huawei and Singapore officials have denied the accusations, saying they did not proceed beyond initial discussions into a possible project involving GaN, which can be used in equipment ranging from mobile phone base stations to military radars.

-“The potential GaN power amplifier project did not even materialize.
-Even if it did, which I did not find, the listed specifications show it would not have violated general export control laws, nor could it have been used for military applications,” he said.
+The judge concurred, saying: “The potential GaN power amplifier project did not even materialize.
+Even if it did, which I did not find, the listed specifications show it would not have violated general export control laws, nor could it have been used for military applications.”

-“(Todd) was not in possession of confidential and valuable classified information in the course of his employment.”
+He added, “The deceased was not in possession of confidential and valuable classified information in the course of his employment at the IME.”

 Huawei has been blocked from some projects in Australia and is deemed a security risk by the U.S. Congress on the grounds that its equipment could be used for spying.